fczuardi/bitcoin-sptw-2017/PITCHME.md

 > -- Nick Szabo

 +++
-# Turst minimization
->Trust in the secret and arbitrarily mutable activities of a private computation can be replaced by verifiable confidence in the behavior of a generally immutable public computation

-+++
 # Scalable money
 - Scalable markets and prices require scalable money.
 - Scalable money requires scalable security
-- use the currency without losing its integrity against forgery, inflation, and theft

 +++
 # Bitcoin